AntonioTorres23/OpenGL_Notes/Storing Data Types In a Vector.md

 As you can see vectors can store some pretty complex things.
 Making them super versatile.

 How does this apply to OpenGL.
 Much of our model and mesh header files happen to contain vectors that house structures within a vector, allowing us to store many different items and access them within one place.
 For example, you may have a Vertex structure that holds things like vertex positions, normals, and texture coordinates.
 But you have multiple different Vertex structure objects within your header files.
-You can keep them organized within a Vector with that Vertex structure type and then access them
+You can keep them organized within a Vector with that Vertex structure type and then access the members of that structure (or the structure itself) from there.